 Posts by Chris Bowden

-James “Chris” Bowden is senior vice president of HomeSteps®, a unit of Freddie Mac.
-He is responsible for overseeing the disposition of the national portfolio of single-family homes Freddie Mac acquires through foreclosure.
-HomeSteps is headquartered in Freddie Mac’s Southwest Regional Office in Dallas.
+Chris Bowden is Senior Vice President of HomeSteps®, the real estate sales division of Freddie Mac.
+He is responsible for overseeing the management and disposition of the national portfolio of single-family homes Freddie Mac acquires through foreclosure.
+HomeSteps® is headquartered in Freddie Mac's Southwest Regional Office in Dallas, Texas.